Probably not — you should not automatically trust AI with your secrets.

 Can my ChatGPT or AI chatbot conversations be used in court?

-Yes — if records exist and are relevant, courts can order their preservation and production; 2025 cases and court orders have confirmed this possibility.
+Yes.
+If records exist and are relevant, courts can order their production; 2025 cases have confirmed this possibility.

 Are AI chats protected by attorney-client or doctor-patient privilege?

-Privilege typically requires a confidential relationship and protected communication; chats with public AI tools generally don’t meet those legal standards.
+No, not automatically.
+Privilege typically requires a confidential relationship between humans; public AI tools generally don’t meet these legal standards.

 Do paid or business AI plans delete my data for good?

-Vendors may still retain backups or comply with legal holds in litigation.
+Some offer stronger controls, but vendors may still retain backups or comply with legal holds in active litigation.

 Are humans reading my AI chats?